Clemens Kapuuo: Early life

+Political career

+In 1959, Clemens Kapuuo was a founding member of the South West African National Union (SWANU), Namibia's first nationalist political party, formed as an umbrella body for anti-colonial resistance groups including the Ovamboland People's Organization (OPO), SWAPA, the DEC and the Herero Chiefs' Council among others.
+On 27 September 1959, SWANU was officially launched at a public meeting in Windhoek with the backing of the Herero Chiefs' Council under Hosea Kutako, and OPO under Sam Nujoma and Jacob Kuhangua.
+Jariretundu Kozonguizi was elected president, and the executive office included representatives from OPO, SWAPA, the Herero Chiefs' Council, and DEC representing the Damara community under Fritz Gariseb.
+That same year, Kapuuo led the opposition to the forced relocation of black Namibians from the Old Location to Katutura and witnessed the Old Location Uprising.
-He was a member of the founding committee of the South West Africa National Union (SWANU) in 1958.
-He resigned as a teacher in 1960 when he was appointed deputy chief to Hosea Kutako.
-The Herero chiefs council also appointed him as the automatic successor to Hosea Kutako, who was then old, as they feared that the South African authorities would try to take advantage of the death of Kutako to impose their own nominee as chief.
-Kapuuo was also a shopkeeper in the Old Location in Windhoek, and led the opposition to the removal of black people from the Old Location to Katutura in the 1960s.

-In 1964 the Herero Chiefs Council withdrew from SWANU, which it had helped to found, and established the National Unity Democratic Organisation (NUDO), so that the council as such would not have to be directly involved in politics.
-The founding leader was Mburumba Kerina, who had been a founding member of both SWANU and SWAPO, but after disagreements with the chiefs council Kerina was replaced by Kapuuo.
+Kapuuo resigned as a teacher in 1960 when he was appointed deputy chief to Hosea Kutako.
+The Herero Chiefs' Council also appointed him as the automatic successor to Hosea Kutako, who was then old, as they feared that the South African authorities would try to take advantage of the death of Kutako to impose their own nominee as chief.
+That same year, he helped Sam Nujoma go into exile, facilitating his escape from South African authorities.
+In 1964, the Herero Chiefs' Council withdrew from SWANU and helped form the National Unity Democratic Organisation (NUDO), so that the council as such would not have to be directly involved in politics.
+The founding leader was Mburumba Kerina, but after disagreements with the Chiefs' Council, Kerina was replaced by Kapuuo.

 Following the decision of the International Court of Justice at the Hague in 1971 that South African rule in Namibia was illegal, Kapuuo, as the leader of NUDO was instrumental in forming the National Convention.
 The National Convention included SWAPO under David Meroro, SWANU under Gerson Veii and several other political groups, and demanded an immediate take-over of Namibia by the United Nations in preparation for independence.
 In 1973, however, the United Nations declared SWAPO the sole authentic representative of the people of Namibia, and this soured relations between NUDO and SWAPO.
-Kapuuo objected on the grounds that the Ovambo (who made up the majority of members of SWAPO) had not been dispossessed of their land under German and South African rule as the Hereros had, and were therefore relatively privileged newcomers to the country's independence movement.
+Kapuuo objected on the grounds that the Ovambo, who made up the majority of members of SWAPO, had not been dispossessed of their land under German and South African rule as the Hereros had, and were therefore relatively privileged newcomers to the country's independence movement.